joinsukesh/Stratum/README.md

 - Common page components like Header, Footer, Banner, Accordion, Gallery.
 - Frequently used helper methods & Item extensions in code.

+The document appears lengthy, but it's only a few steps I promise 😄.
+The rest of it expains the projects and their purpose.
 This module could help you streamline your Sitecore development process.
-So, let's get started!
+So, let's get started :construction_worker:!

-[The document appears lengthy, but it's only 3 steps.
-The rest of it expains the projects and their purpose. 😄]

 ## Prerequisites
 1. Visual Studio 2019 or later